 I have just converted my 12B4 tube pre-amp to this Audio Note M77 Clone.
 The 12B4 / 12B4A circuit was my reference bettering all other tube pre-amps I have owned in the past but this just betters it in so many ways.
 The circuit was linked from another overseas forum over at DiyAudio.
 Someone had opened up a real Kondo M77, took photos and traced the circuit plus measuring all voltages sketching this onto lined paper.
 I have re-drawn the original circuit in X-Circuit and the supply I used.
-The M77 is built to such as high standard using quite special parts, with an equal special price that most of us could never afford or justify.
+The M77 is built to such as high standard using quite special parts, with an equal special price that most of us could never afford.

 Tubes (Single or Parallel)